schmoelder/diss/doc/03_methods_software_design/04_testing.md

 In this case, the `assertAlmostEqual` method can be used to limit the number of significant figures and prevent false positive errors due to limited numerical precision.

 When writing the test, it may become apparent that the `circle_area` function should not be called with a negative radius argument, and an exception should be raised in such cases.
-Additionally, the function should only accept floats and integers as input arguments to yield valid results.
+Additionally, the function should only accept floats as input arguments to yield valid results.
 Tests can be written to validate these requirements, ensuring that the function works correctly and preventing potential errors in the code.

 ```{code-cell} ipython3